Abhishek-Satyarum/SplitFund/README.md

 # 💸 SplitFund

-SplitFund is used to tracks shared expenses in real time using smart splitting logic, without handling any actual money.
-The core idea is to create a digital ledger system where users form groups for trips or events, virtually "pledge" an amount they agree to contribute, and then log expenses as they happen in real life.
+SplitFund is a smart group expense manager that uses a virtual “Group Wallet” and weighted splitting to handle real-life scenarios like families, couples, and singles travelling or dining together.
+Instead of entering expenses only after the trip, SplitFund helps you track and split costs fairly in near real time, without moving any real money.

 ## 😇 Technologics